Control of McKean--Vlasov SDEs with Contagion Through Killing at a State-Dependent Intensity: Convergence to the Singular Limit

 \begin{proof} Clearly $(W^0)_n$ is tight, so we only need to worry about tightness of $(\mu^n)_n$.
-By \cite[Proposition 2.2 (ii)]{sznitman_prop_chaos_1991} this follows from tightness of $(X^n, W, \Gamma^n)_n$.
+By \cite[Proposition 2.2 (ii)]{sznitman_prop_chaos_1991} this follows from tightness of $(X^n, W, \Gamma^n)_n$, where $X^n$ and the corresponding subprobability distribution $\nu^n$ are defined above the statement of the proposition.
 We establish the tightness of each component separately.
-Tightness of $(\Gamma^n)_n$ follows from the uniform integrability of the sequence $(M_2^2(\Gamma^n))_n$ of second moments, while $(W)_n$ is trivially tight.
+Tightness of $(\Gamma^n)_n$ follows from compactness of $G$, while $(W)_n$ is trivially tight.
 Thus, it remains to prove tightness of $(X^n)_n$.
 We write $X^n = \xi + \beta^n + Z^n - F^n_t$ with

 and $F^n_t = \int_0^t \alpha(s) \, \d L^n_s$ for $t \in [0, T + 1]$, where we recall that we extended the coefficients $b$, $\sigma$, $\sigma_0$, and $\alpha$ to $[0, T + 1]$ in a suitable way, see the paragraph above Definition \ref{def:rel_cntr_struc}.
 Further setting $\beta^n_t = Z^n_t = F^n_t = 0$ for $t \in [-1, 0)$ turns $\beta^n$, $Z^n$, and $F^n$ into random variables with values in $C([-1, T + 1])$, $C([-1, T + 1])$, and $D[-1, T + 1]$, respectively.
 We will prove that as such the sequences $(\beta^n)_n$, $(Z^n)_n$, $(F^n)_n$ are tight, which immediately implies tightness of $(X^n)_n$ on $D[-1, T + 1]$.
 We begin by analysing the process $\beta^n$.
 For any $s$, $t \in [0, T]$ it holds that